The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 3. Obedient Service

-For Christ died also (and here’s the third part of the answer) in order to be raised again, to show us that God raises into His glory only those who, without obstinacy or presumption, without cunning or intrigue, without strife or schism, empty themselves of all their social illusions in humble, obedient service to Him.
+For Christ died also (and here’s the third part of the answer) in order to be raised again, to show us that God raises into His glory only those who, without obstinacy or presumption, without cunning or intrigue, without strife or schism or protest, empty themselves of all their social illusions in humble, obedient service to Him.

 Preach the Gospel at all times; if necessary, use words!